rolandyuwy/tp/docs/DeveloperGuide.md

    * 1a2.
 User enters a new food item.

-   * 1a3.
-SimplyKitchen checks the user’s new input.

      Steps 1a1-1a2 are repeated until the data entered are correct.

      Use case resumes from step 2.